 What does it have to do with anything that she’s a white WOMAN?
 In Hrag’s mind, she’s even more implicated and culpable than, say, Jeff Koons, because she’s a woman.
 How do people swallow this without choking?
 Not only is he determining her character and identity by her body, he’s then drawing parallels with the worst examples of her group, not the best.

 Dear Hrag.
-Why not compare her to Juliette Hampton Morgan, an early white female civil rights activist who supported integration, fought against injustices meted out on African Americans, and ended up with a cross being burnt on her lawn and committing suicide because she was so ostracized?
-We don’t compare the morality of the present day white woman with the morality of a positive moral figure from the same period in the past.
+Why not compare her to Juliette Hampton Morgan, an early white female civil rights activist who supported integration, fought against injustices meted out on African Americans, and ended up with a cross being burning on her lawn and committing suicide because she was so ostracized?
+We don’t we compare the morality of the present day white woman with the morality of a positive moral figure from the same period in the past.
 We compare her only to the bad woman.
 That’s somethin’.

 [Incidentally, if you happen to be white, this means that YOU are also implicated and culpable for the brutal murder of Emmett Till, and every other racially motivated injury inflicted by a member of your race..]
 It’s not enough to decry a crime, she must plead guilty to it as well.
 Significantly, if Hrag had made a similar image, he would not have needed to implicate himself, even though he’s a male, and the murderers were men.
 Dana must claim responsibility because she’s white, while Hrag is Armenian.
 Here we see that ostensible race is more important than gender when assigning guilt at birth.
 I might go the other way if I had to make a choice – men, regardless of race, have been historically more murderous than women – but either way would be an obviously pernicious form of essentialism.
 This outmoded brand of thinking is decades old and as useful as installing Windows 95 on your laptop tomorrow.
 It’s time to move beyond fixing ones character and morality to ones DNA, and especially away from blaming one person for the actions of another of the same race.
 Racial profiling is a problem even when it’s practiced on whitey.
 Isn’t that one of the most vile characteristics of racism: assigning deleterious moral qualities to someone because of their biology, such as implicating them in a crime they didn’t commit?
 Two wrongs of racial profiling don’t make a right, and the second is just the same cancer in a different mind, keeping it fat and happy.